mlflow/mlflow/examples/deployments/README.md

 ## Step 2: Configuring Endpoints

-Each provider has a distinct set of allowable route types (i.e., chat, completions, etc) and specific requirements for the initialization of the routes to interface with their services.
+Each provider has a distinct set of allowable endpoint types (i.e., chat, completions, etc) and specific requirements for the initialization of the endpoints to interface with their services.
-For full examples of configurations and supported route types, see:
+For full examples of configurations and supported endpoint types, see:

 - [OpenAI](openai/config.yaml)
 - [MosaicML](mosaicml/config.yaml)